annargrs/blog/_posts/2020/2020-07-15-anonymity.markdown

 ## ACL rolling review proposal(s)

 So, what can we actually do about all this?
-Luckily, the arbitrariness of peer review in the recent years and the increasing review load has already led the community to believe that *something* should be done, and ACL already came forward with a [long-term review reform proposal](https://www.aclweb.org/adminwiki/index.php?title=ACL_Rolling_Review_Proposal).
+Luckily, the arbitrariness of peer review in the recent years and the increasing review load has already led the community to believe that *something* should be done.
+ACL already came forward with a [long-term review reform proposal](https://www.aclweb.org/adminwiki/index.php?title=ACL_Rolling_Review_Proposal).
 This post is inspired by numerous conversations around this proposal on Twitter and during ACL 2020.

 In a nutshell, here is the current version of this proposal.